Applying NLP in the bedroom – Who is the boss in bed?

 Applying NLP To The Bedroom

 Pets are smart; they will associate their behavior to the punishment very quickly.
-Apply the punishment you chose to deter them from interrupting your sleep.
+Apply the discipline you chose to deter them from interrupting your sleep.